AmanKamani/react-topics/README.md

 `Business Logic` | No | Complex business logic (Ex: Data transformation) `Scope` | for Local State Management| for Global State Management

+## 5. useCallback:
+To optimize the re-render in functional component we use `React.memo` higher order function.
+Now, sometimes we pass a function as a props to other component.
+At that time `memo` can't  identify that function didn't change.
+So, every time when some state gets change the other components also gets re-render.

+`useCallback` returns a memoized version of the callback function that only changes if one of the related dependency has changed.
+This helps React.memo to optimize the functions.

+- It takes 2 arguments:
+    1. function: to execute
+    2. state: to watch for
+- It returns a function